team-friendo/signalboost/README.md

 cp ansible/inventory.example ansible/inventory
 ```

+#### Configure .env

 You will need to provide your own values for credentials listed in `.env`.
 You should replace the values in `%TEMPLATE_STRINGS` with your own values from the System and Service Requirements section above as well as the static IP address of your production host server.

 For production deploy only these need to be set...

-Provide your servers domain name the signalboost API Token you generated for:
+Provide your server's domain name the Signalboost API Token you generated:
 ```
 # Signalboost API service //  Used in Production mode only these should be the details of your production server
 # URL is used by the Boost cli as the default url for the API, overrode with -u to specify ngrok host locally.